securitybunker/databunker.org/content/doc/start/_index.md

 ---
 ## Databunker intro

-Daily occurrences of personal data leaks stresses the need for robust security measures.
-That's why we created Databunker – a secure storage system designed specifically for safeguarding Personally Identifiable Information (PII), Protected Health Information (PHI), and customer records.
-It was built to prevent **sensitive data exposure** via **SQL injection** and **unfiltered GraphQL queries**.
-The product provides a better solution to **a regular database encryption** provided by Database or Cloud vendors.
-In addition, our product is fully GDPR compliant.
+With the rise in personal data leaks, we've developed Databunker—a solution aimed at safeguarding customer privacy.
+It's a secure storage system designed specifically to protect **Personally Identifiable Information (PII)**, **Protected Health Information (PHI)**, and **KYC** records.
+Databunker was engineered to prevent sensitive data exposure through **SQL injection** and **unfiltered GraphQL queries**, offering superior protection compared to standard database encryption provided by Database or Cloud vendors.
+Additionally, our product is fully compliant with GDPR regulations.

+### Database Encryption Reality
-Let's be honest about **database encryption**; most solutions provide only a **false sense of security**.
-Data is typically encrypted solely at the storage or disk level.
-If your website falls victim to SQL injection or has incorrectly filtered GraphQL queries, malicious actors can easily access your data in plain text.
+Let's face it, conventional database encryption often provides only a **false sense of security**.
+Data is usually encrypted solely at the storage or disk level.
+In the event of **SQL injection** or **incorrectly filtered GraphQL queries**, malicious actors can effortlessly access your data in plain text.

 ### Solution with Databunker

-Instead of talking to Databunker using SQL, your backend will have to call an API function to retrieve specific user details.
-It is similar to any NoSQL database API.
-You can only lookup user records if you know his email address, phone number or unique user ID (UUID token).

-By default, Databunker does not allow dumping all user records at once.
-This API call is disabled.
-Databunker encrypts customer records and builds a secure search index for quick user lookup (i.e. using email, token, etc...).
+Databunker offers a paradigm shift in customer data protection:
+1. By default, bulk retrieval of user records is disabled, providing an additional layer of defense against potential breaches.
+2. Your backend communicates with Databunker through API calls, akin to NoSQL database practices, rather than relying on traditional SQL queries.
+3. To access user records, partial user information such as an email address coupled with an access token is required.
+Additionally, users can be looked up by their phone number, login name, or unique user ID (UUID token).
+4. Secure hash-based indexing is utilized for all search indexes by default, further fortifying data protection measures.
+5. Databunker ensures that no information is stored in clear text, enhancing overall security.

 ![Pseudonymized identity](/img/pseudonymized-identity.png)

-## 1. Databunker setup
+## 1. Running Databunker container
 The easiest way to get started with **Databunker** is to run it as a **Docker container**:

 ```